ebenoist/laurenbenoist.com/public/files/cv.md

 ##  Clinical Experience

+#### Restorative Practices Coach
+WES Health Systems (2015-Present)

+_Provides consultation, coaching & technical support around implementation of school-based restorative programs and practices; Oversees training and consultation to promote the inclusion of underserved communities and ensure culturally appropriate services._

 #### Doctoral Clinical Supervisor
-The Pennsylvania State University (2014-Present)
+The Pennsylvania State University (2014-2015)

 _Provides master’s level practicum counselors with weekly individual clinical and administrative supervision for a caseload of 10 clients.
 Reviews session tapes and clinical documentation._